We understand it can be tough investing in new assets. So, if buying bitcoin with PayPal is what you’re after, we’ll help you.

-Choosing whether to use an online broker platform or an exchange depends on what your intentions are.
+Choosing whether to use an online broker platform or an exchange to buy bitcoins with paypal depends on what your intentions are.

 An exchange is a marketplace for buyers and sellers.
 Exchanges connect people looking to buy and sell bitcoins, enabling peer-to-peer transactions between them, without ever knowing who they are.

 A ‘broker’ or Contract For Difference (CFD) platform allows you to buy and sell bitcoins without actually owning the coins themselves.
 This is what traders do on a daily basis (on Wall Street, for example).
 Similar to exchanges, CFD platforms enable you to buy and sell quickly, taking advantage of price changes to make a profit.
 These platforms are not designed for long-term investments, but to give a fast way to capitalise daily.